 When a system has been tested, a test label will be affixed to the LEV system and the date of the next test will be displayed as indicated on the image shown.
 If a new filter is required, the system has failed it's statutory test, or some other form of maintenance is needed, then the system needs to be taken out of use by the Department until the repair has been made.
 If the system fails to meet the standards required a 'FAIL' note will be displayed on the LEV system.
 Users of these systems should look to ensure that the test date remains valid before using the LEV.

-New systems when purchased by a Department need to be added to the Estates Department LEV register in order for the system to be incorporated into the statutory testing regime.
+New systems when purchased by a Department need to be added to the University LEV register in order for the system to be incorporated into the statutory inspection regime.
 See the link on the right hand side of this page for more details on how to do this.